Saturday, February 10, 2024

 P. K. Ghatak, MD

-The history of Pneumocystis interesting.
+The history of Pneumocystis is interesting.

 PJP pneumonia.

-This fungus in ubiquitous, and exists as a parasite in lungs of mammals and humans.
+This fungus is ubiquitous, and exists as a parasite in the lungs of mammals and humans.
 The children acquire this fungus by 3 to 4 years of age.
 It spreads from person to person by being airborne.
 In good health, no adults or children show any ill effects of this parasitic fungus.

 Common symptoms are – fever, unproductive cough, chest pain, shortness of breath, cyanosis and tachycardia.